slavkoss/fwphp/readme.md

 You are in View: J:\awww\www\fwphp\glomodul\adrs\example_two.php

 #### Link ADDRESSES opens page : "Links to youtube videos" or to... any page you wish
-Trait Db_allsites static public function rrcnt called from "class Tbl_crud implements Interf_Tbl_crud" has problem :
+Trait Db_allsites static public function rrcnt called from "class Tbl_crud" has problem :
 >Deprecated: Calling static trait method B12phpfw\core\b12phpfw\Db_allsites::rrcount is deprecated,
 >            it should only be called on a class using the trait -- **PHP authors did not explain this problem ?**
-**so it is (abstract ?)
-Class for now** (2022-07-03) - **works but should be updated till end in Adrs module and in Msg module...**.
+**so it is  Class for now** (2022-07-03) .
 (Old good rule: do not use advanced language features because language authors don't test the changes in enough detail !)

 There is lot to learn about Adrs module.
 If seems difficult try first [Mini3](https://github.com/panique/mini3) .
-Msg module adds "more modules" functionality which is real life programming not easy but neccessary.
+Msg module adds "more modules" functionality which is real life programming, not easy but neccessary.

 ## Steps of CODE FLOW in adrs module or any other B12phpfw module
 Output from Autoload class after we change if ('') {... to if ('1') {...   displays code flow after Click on "ADDRESSES" button or any other link.